deathfal/space-universal/README.md

 # Space-Universal

-Space-Universal is a Docker-based Symfony project that integrates FrankenPHP and Webpack Encore for modern web development.
+Space-Universal is a Docker-based Symfony project that integrates FrankenPHP, Tailwind CSS, and Webpack Encore for modern web development.
 This guide explains how to set up, run, and manage the project efficiently.

 ---